OlenaShcherbakova/A_quantitative_global_test_of_the_complexity_trade_off_hypothesis/README.md

 Input files can be found in the “data” folder:
  - GB.tsv: the list of 302 Grambank languages with computed metric scores and with values for each Grambank feature
  - languages_glottolog.csv stems from Glottolog 4.4 and offers information on languages, such as language family (Family_ID), Latitude, and Longitude
- - folder “phylogenies” contains 5 folders with respective phylogenies with taxa and posterior.trees files in each
+ - folder “phylogenies” contains 5 folders with respective phylogenies with taxa and posterior.trees files in each.
+These files were obtained from DPlace (Kirby et al. 2016) repository: https://github.com/D-PLACE/dplace-data.

 Files within “results_bayestraits” folder contain the input and output files for analyses carried out within BayesTraits .